-Online and offline retailers have taken advantage of Black Friday and Cyber Monday to boost their retail sales.
-Finder predicts that Aussies will spend $3.9 billion across the country in November, on a variety of products including clothes, tech, beauty and travel.
+Online and offline retailers have used Black Friday and Cyber Monday to boost sales.
+Finder predicts that Aussies will spend $3.9 billion nationwide in November on various products, including clothes, tech, beauty and travel.

-Here are some ideas to assist you make the most of such promotions.
+Here are some ideas to help you make the most of such promotions.